 The primary use of a tender is for ferrying the crew to and from the yacht, but secondary it should be capable of carrying out various traditional tasks, such as laying out an anchor.

 The engine, being at the front, is aimed at the objective with everything following.
-The anchor and chain should be placed in a box preventing damage to the inflatable's fabric, or slung on the side of the tender with a quick release hitch.
+The anchor and chain should be placed in a box preventing damage to the inflatable dinghy's fabric, or slung on the side of the tender with a quick release hitch.

 When cleaning the yacht's hull from the tender is often complicated as the tender tends to drift away from the hull.
 To overcome this, place two large fenders along the sides of the dinghy and stern leaving a working space then lash the dinghy tightly to the yacht to keep it in position.

-Caring for and repairing tenders is usually permanent activity with GRP dinghies being fixed with automobile repair packs and inflatables having a repair pack containing wooden plugs for emergencies and fabric patches for repairs.
+Caring for and repairing yacht tenders is usually permanent activity with the GRP tender being fixed with automobile repair packs and inflatable tenders having a repair pack containing wooden plugs for emergencies and fabric patches for repairs.

 The development of tough laminated fabrics makes the inflatable yacht tenders durable requiring a visit to a servicing agent about once every three years.
 Sand lodging in the junction of floorboards and fabric can be a hazard to the fabric’s integrity so regular washing and twice a season inspections should be done.